 If you continue along the path, you are also greeted with a great view of the Big Sur coastline at the end.
 It is indeed a perfect piece of creation, and I would love to spend more time traveling up and down it.

-Also, this is a great spot for sunset if you are able to stay.
+Also, this is a great spot for sunset if you can stay till then.

-Check out the rest of my pictures and leave a comment if you have been to the falls and loved it as much as I did.
+Leave a comment if you have been to the falls and loved it as much as I did.
+You can browse more Big Sur spots here.